 The stats do point to this being ‘more bike.’
 In 2012 the Lampre team did not score any victories, but with the Reacto in 2014 they scored 14 victories.
 Is this in part down to using a superior bike?

 Being a top-end machine the Merida Reacto Team E comes kitted with Dura-Ace Di2, which provided flawless gear changes.
 Front mech shifting on the Rotor Flow chainset worked very well too, with no dropped chains throughout the test period.
 We really like the Shimano Dura-Ace direct-mount brakes, which offer superior stopping power and modulation over the standard single-mount calliper.

-Being a top end machine the Team E comes kitted with Dura Ace Di2, which we envisage will provide flawless shifting.
-Something we really like is the Shimano Dura Ace direct mount brakes.
 We have had the pleasure of testing these on other bikes, such as the Canyon Aeroad CF SLX.
-With two mounting points, they offer a much more stable brake, with greater power and modulation.
-The difference here though, is that the rear break is mounted on the bottom bracket, in an effort to reduce drag.
+The difference here though, is that the rear brake is mounted on the bottom bracket, in an effort to reduce drag.

 The chainset is a Rotor Flow with NoQ, meaning that the rings are round and not ovalised.
 However, there is the option to add Q-rings to the Rotor cranks if you want to.
 The Rotor Flow cranks suggest that no stone has been left unturned in the hope for aero gains.
 Rotor claim that the Flow cranks can give a 26.4 second advantage when averaging 200W over 180km.
 For those amongst you who are not regular players of Countdown, that is 0.14 seconds per kilometre.
 Marginal gains!